FREQUENTLY ASKED QUESTIONS

 A: Yes, 2nd bachelor degree students can be admitted to the University as undeclared students (area of interest nursing) and can apply to the nursing program.
 Please contact the Office of Admission for admission criteria.

-Q: Who has to take the Nurse Entrance Exam (NEE) exam?
+Q: Who has to take the TEAS exam?

-A: The NEE is designed as a predictor of success for Nursing program applicants.
-This exam is only required for Basic BSN applicants; it is not required for Early Decision Option students.
+A: The TEAS is designed as a predictor of success for nursing program applicants.
+This exam is required for transfer and traditional applicants; it is not required for Early Decision option students.

 Q: Does work experience in a healthcare facility better an applicant’s chances of being selected?

-A: Students that have successfully completed NURS 200 – Fundamentals of Contemporary Nursing Practice can apply to take the certification exam.
-The student must contact the Illinois Department of Public Health at 217-785-5133 to obtain the form to submit for approval.
+A: Students that have successfully completed NURS 201 – Foundations of Person-Centered Care can apply to take the CNA certification exam.
+The student should contact the nursing department chair for their information to be submitted to take the CNA exam.
 For all information related to becoming a CNA, including testing dates and locations, go to the following Web site, http://www.nurseaidetesting.com.

 Q: What is provisional acceptance?

-A: When a student is notified of a provisional acceptance, this means that a space has been reserved for him/her in the Nursing program for the following class.
+A: When a student is notified of a provisional acceptance, this means that a space has been reserved for that student in the nursing program for the following class.
 This becomes a full acceptance upon successfully completing any remaining prerequisites and maintaining progression requirements.

 Q: Can a student take nursing courses without being enrolled in the School of Nursing?